JobCoronado/Todo/README.md

 ## Get Started 🚀

-n this project we can execute the following scripts:
+In this project we can execute the following scripts:

 ### `npm start`